International students making W hands with Buster Bronco at orientation

 American University Experience (AUE) and exchange students should consult their programs for tuition and cost information.

-For immigration purposes, international students must provide proof of sufficient funds for the first academic year of study at WMU based on an estimated calculation of the total cost of attendance which includes tuition, fees and living expenses.
+For immigration purposes, international students must provide proof of sufficient funds for the first academic year of study at Western Michigan University based on an estimated calculation of the total cost of attendance which includes tuition, fees and living expenses.

 While most U.S. federal financial aid is restricted to U.S. citizens and permanent residents, international students may apply to other funding sources.
 There are funding opportunities for undergraduate and graduate students, including scholarships and assistantships, depending on type of study.

 International students must demonstrate English proficiency to enter a degree-seeking program at Western Michigan University.
 Visit English Proficiency for more information on demonstrating English proficiency and acceptable tests and scores.
 Test scores received via e-mail or as a photocopy are not considered official.
-Official test scores must be reported directly from the testing agency to WMU.
+Official test scores must be reported directly to the university by the testing agency.

 SAT and ACT scores are not required of international applicants for admission consideration.
 SAT and ACT scores can be useful for placement in mathematics courses and an automatic invitation to join the Lee Honors College.
 Students should request that official scores be provided to Western Michigan University using the following institutional codes: 2066 for ACT and 1902 for SAT.